 Alternatively, you can also take a helicopter ride from Kathmandu to Lukla, which costs USD 450 per person, sharing with a group.

-Lukla Airport was built in 1964, and later in 2008, Nepal Government officially decided to give the name Tenjing-Hillary Airport after Sir Edmund Hillary and Tenzing Norgay Sherpa.
+Lukla Airport was built in 1964, and later, in 2008, the Nepal Government officially decided to give the name Tenjing-Hillary Airport after Sir Edmund Hillary and Tenzing Norgay Sherpa.
 They were the first climbers to summit Mount Everest on May 29, 1953, at the universe’s top.
 And the reason behind this was obviously to honour them as the first climbers.
 At the time of their Everest Expedition, the Lukla, where the Airport exists now, was originally used as a base camp for mountaineers attempting to climb Mt.
 Everest.

-As stated above, the official name of the Airport is Tenjing-Hillary airport, commonly known as the Lukla airport, which is geographically located in Pasang Lhamu Rural Municipality, Lukla, Solukhumbu District.
+As stated above, the official name of the Airport is Tenjing-Hillary Airport, commonly known as the Lukla Airport, which is geographically located in Pasang Lhamu Rural Municipality, Lukla, Solukhumbu District.
 The Lukla airport is the only airport gateway for a visit to Everest Base Camp and the summit of the world’s highest mountain.

 What makes Lukla Airport unique?

 Lukla Airport is one of the unique airports in the world.
 It is located in the Himalayan region of Nepal, the gateway to Mount Everest, as stated above.